Geometric line pattern of red, black, and yellow.

 Report to office hours & course discussions

 Students can bring specific questions about course topics to discuss with their instructor or TA during office hours or during course discussion sections.
-Dates and times to report can be found in a course’s syllabus or on ELMS-Canvas.
+Dates and times to report can be found in the course’s syllabus or on ELMS-Canvas.

 If a student earns a midterm grade of U or below C-, then they should report to their instructor or TA’s office hours for learning enrichment.